Emory-CBIS/HINT/README.md

 ## Versioning

-HINT is currently in Beta
+HINT is currently in Beta.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## References